Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/parameters.md

 - `object_type` (String) If parameter_type is set to "OBJECT" then object_type is the type of object to display object parameters for.
 Valid values are any object supported by the IN clause of the [SHOW PARAMETERS](https://docs.snowflake.com/en/sql-reference/sql/show-parameters.html#parameters) statement, including: WAREHOUSE | DATABASE | SCHEMA | TASK | TABLE
 - `parameter_type` (String) The type of parameter to filter by.
 Valid values are: "ACCOUNT", "SESSION", "OBJECT".
 - `pattern` (String) Allows limiting the list of parameters by name using LIKE clause.
 Refer to [Limiting the List of Parameters by Name](https://docs.snowflake.com/en/sql-reference/parameters.html#limiting-the-list-of-parameters-by-name)
+- `user` (String) If parameter_type is set to "SESSION" then user is the name of the user to display session parameters for.

 ### Read-Only